A Window of Opportunity: How Windowing Saved Our Data Table

 The second option is react-table in its newest version (7), by Tanner Linsley.
 Unlike version 6 it supports windowing using react-window, as well as filtering and sorting out of the box.
 Also, it includes a change in philosophy as opposed to v.6: it is not at all opinionated about how you structure or design your table.
 With the clever use of the library’s custom hooks, you can have your table look however you want, while creating custom interactions, using the library’s sorting and filtering mechanisms.

 Eventually, after making sure that the team agreed and had no objections, we went with react-table and react-window.
-The migration took a while, since some new code was required, along with studying the react-window, react-virtualized, and react-table ecosystems, as well as their respective components.
-Since our UI includes a lot of custom interactions and behavior, like components that need to re-render based on a debounced resizing event of the split pane in which the table resides in, among other things, it definitely wasn’t a walk in the park, but was without a doubt very worth it.
+The migration took a while since some new code was required, along with studying the react-window, react-virtualized, and react-table ecosystems, as well as their respective components.
+Since our UI includes a lot of custom interactions and behavior, like components that need to re-render based on a debounced resizing event of the split pane in which the table resides, among other things, it definitely wasn’t a walk in the park but was without a doubt very worth it.

-The results, compared to before, are amazing (seriously- I’m not kidding) and stay the same regardless of how many messages there are (again, look at the less-laggy UI and the FPS meter, specifically the FPS count!).
+The results of using react-window and react-table, compared to before, are amazing (seriously- I’m not kidding) and stay the same regardless of how many messages there are (again, look at the less-laggy UI and the FPS meter, specifically the FPS count!).

 Getting to know memoization in React better is probably the greatest lesson I’ve gained from this, apart from realizing how awesome the concept of windowing is and actually putting it to use.

 React-table takes memoization very seriously and uses it heavily to optimize its behavior.
 When I first started to research what was driving our frontend crazy, I used useMemo in several places to try and squeeze a little more out of react-table v7.
 Then, when I wanted to pass a second dependency to useMemo’s dependency array, I noticed that for some reason it gets ignored.